noahtren/Cooperative-Communication-Networks/README.md

 # Cooperative Communication Networks

-WIP code for Cooperative Communication Networks — generative systems that learn representations with no dataset.
-Rather, they are guided by the constraints of a given environment.
+WIP code demonstrating Cooperative Communication Networks — generative systems that learn representations with no dataset.
+Rather than learning from data, CCNs are  guided by the constraints of a given environment.
 CCNs are autoencoders with latent spaces that can be shaped according to arbitrary constraints.
-They may provide a platform to explore the expressive capabilities of neural networks without being influenced by training data.
-CCNs are heavily inspired by information theory.

 ## Usage

+You can run this locally by cloning the repo and installing the project as a Python package with `pip install -e .` in the project directory.

-To run this locally, run `python ccn/main.py`.
-This will start trainig based on the config set in `config.json`.
+`python ccn/main.py`.
+This will start training based on the config set in `config.json`.
 By default, a snapshot of 4 random samples is saved to the `gallery` folder at the end of every epoch.

 An example snapshot may look like this: